 Balanced Plate for Performance Goals

-The chart below changes dynamically based off the goal you have selected.
+The chart below changes dynamically based on the goal you have selected.

 |LEAN PROTEIN||HEALTHY FAT||HEALTHY CARBS||VEGGIES|